LaGGgggg/SkyLibrary/README.md

     - User is not authenticated
       - Link to the "login" page
       - Link to the "registration" page
-  - "Search media" button (you can search for media by tags and/or title text.
+  - Media filters (you can filter media by title, author, user who added, tags, rating issue procedure, rating maximum and minimum values.
 Returns links to media with star ratings and tags)
-  - "Best media" compilation (by media rating.
-Links to media with star ratings)
-  - "Recent media" compilation (by publication date.
-Links to media with star ratings)
 - Login page
   - Navigation bar
     - Link to the "home" page